-in 2004.
+In the Fragatas case, two former officials of the Chilean Navy and an arms vendor have been charged for the alleged crimes of bribery and money laundering in the sale of four frigates to the Chilean government in 2004.
 The relevant government contract would have been awarded to the arms vendor as a result of key information provided to him by the former navy officials - while they were employees of a state-owned shipyard - in exchange for improper payments.
-Both former officials jointly received deposits for a total of approximately US\$400,000 in their bank accounts from a company related to the arms vendor.
+Both former officials jointly received deposits for a total of approximately \$400,000 in their bank accounts from a company related to the arms vendor.
 Their defence argued that such payments were for legal consultancy services rendered to a foreign frigate manufacturer, but recent investigations apparently show that these two defendants would have sold confidential information regarding the navy's tender processes to the arms vendor, and created legal entities to conceal the vendor's payments.
 These operations could include other military supplies, in addition to the frigates.
-The Prosecutor's Office and the State Defence Committee (Consejo de Defensa del Estado) obtained a judicial order freezing the two former officials' bank accounts and all transactions involving their assets.
-Currently, the two former officials are in custody and the arms vendor is under home arrest, on charges of bribery and money-laundering.
-Since January 2012 a navy prosecutor has also been investigating potential criminal conduct involving the frigate tender process and the custody of classified information.
+The Prosecutor's Office and the State Defence Committee obtained a judicial order freezing the two former officials' bank accounts and all transactions involving their assets.
+Currently, the two former officials are in custody and the arms vendor is under home arrest, on charges of bribery and money laundering.
+In addition, a navy prosecutor has also been investigating potential criminal conduct involving the frigate tender process, and three former officials and an official currently in service were charged with undue disclosure and violating custody of classified information with national security contents.